John Jacob Beacher Jr. 1 2 3 4 5 6 7 8 9 10

 Age at enrollment 23

-5. He served in the military during the Civil War.
-His record on file at the Pennsylvania State Archives shows he enrolled on 12 Feb 1864 in Pottsville, Schuylkill, PA.
-4 9 21 The notes on his record at the archives shows his record for Company F, 7th Cavalry as follows.
+5. Military on 12 Feb 1864 in Pottsville, Schuylkill, PA: during the Civil War.
+His record on file at the Pennsylvania State Archives shows he enrolled.
+4 9 21 22 The notes on his record at the archives shows his record for Company F, 7th Cavalry as follows.

 Mustered in: 2-12-64 as Pvt. at Pottsville, PA.